Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Introduction

-\paragraph{Independent work \cite{rashidinejad2022optimal}.} While preparing our paper, we came across a concurrent and independent work \cite{rashidinejad2022optimal}, which also obtained the optimal $O(1/\sqrt{n})$ rate under general function approximation via the LP framework, and also without behavioral regularization.
-Note that \cite{rashidinejad2022optimal} requires completeness-type assumptions throughout, which can be viewed as mirroring the first half of our results (i.e., Section \ref{sec:func_1}), while we also have the realizability-only results under a slightly different data coverage assumption (i.e., Section \ref{sec:second_FA}).

-\cite{rashidinejad2022optimal} and Section \ref{sec:func_1} of our paper are different in the following aspects: First, \cite{rashidinejad2022optimal} is based on an augmented Lagrangian method (ALM), while we propose to solve the optimization with constraints directly.
-Second, the function classes being used, and the corresponding completeness and realizability assumptions are different (see Section \ref{sec:func_1} for more details).
+\paragraph{Independent works \cite{rashidinejad2022optimal,gabbianelli2024offline}.} While preparing our paper, we came across independent works \cite{rashidinejad2022optimal,gabbianelli2024offline} that are closely related.
+Concurrent to our first arxiv version, \cite{rashidinejad2022optimal} also considers the general function approximation setting and discounted MDPs, and also obtained the optimal $O(1/\sqrt{n})$ rate via an LP framework, without behavioral regularization.
+Note that \cite{rashidinejad2022optimal} requires completeness-type assumptions throughout, which can be viewed as mirroring the first part of our results (c.f. \S\ref{sec:func_1}), while we also have the realizability-only results under a slightly different data coverage assumption (c.f. \S\ref{sec:second_FA}), and other extensions (c.f. \S\ref{sec:armdp} and \S\ref{sec:extensions}).
+Even comparing our \S\ref{sec:func_1} and \cite{rashidinejad2022optimal}, there are several key differences: First, \cite{rashidinejad2022optimal} is based on an augmented Lagrangian method (ALM), while we propose to solve the optimization with constraints directly.
+Second, the function classes being used, and the corresponding completeness and realizability assumptions are different (see \S\ref{sec:func_1} for more detailed discussions).
 Third, with a different and rather simple analysis, our results have better dependence on $(1-\gamma)$, and even improves the state-of-the-art result when specializing to the tabular case \citep{rashidinejad2021bridging}.
-Finally, we also note that interestingly, both works have noticed the importance of occupancy validity constraints, and our constrained formulation in Section \ref{sec:func_1} mirrors the role of ALM in \cite{rashidinejad2022optimal}, to enforce such validity constraints.
+Finally, and interestingly, we also note that both works have noticed the importance of occupancy validity constraints, and our constrained formulation in \S\ref{sec:func_1} mirrors the role of ALM in \cite{rashidinejad2022optimal}, to \emph{enforce} such validity constraints. {In addition, our framework also readily covers several other settings in a unified way, including average-reward MDPs (c.f. \S\ref{sec:armdp}), settings with unknown behavior policies or only coverage of suboptimal policies (c.f. \S\ref{sec:extensions}), and contextual bandits without completeness (c.f. \S\ref{sec:extensions}).}